There’s something going around, and it isn’t good.

 - Along comes your sister asking you if you could water her lawn while she is away.
 What do you say?
 “NO. I’m sorry, I’m so busy this week, I just can’t.”

-- You get an email from your child’s school asking for volunteers to sort the baskets for Easter.
+- You get an email from your principal or chair.
+Someone needs to coordinate birthdays!
 Could you help?
 NOPE.
 Ignore that email and it will go away.

 There is a very real and practical truth in all of this.
 If you want to do anything well, you must FOCUS.
 To focus, you need to narrow the scope of what you do; you need to cut way, way back.